tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Epic Feat

-Once per day, you can increase the roll by 3 instead.
+Once per full recovery, you can increase the roll by 3 instead.

 ---